DaeHyeonNam/Facial_gesture_data_collector/README.md

 #### 1. Install python on your computer.
 #### 2. Open the CMD and type "pip install opencv-python"
-#### 3. Run the code by "python ./dataCollector.py" (Note! the mobile app should be running before you run the python code)
+#### 3. Run the code by "python ./dataCollector.py" (Note!
+Python program should be running before you launch the mobile app)